How to Convert XML to Excel Table (3 Easy Methods)

 What Is an XML File?

 An XML file can store data in a readable format for different applications and systems.
-Basically, XML stands for Extensible Markup Language.
-Actually, users can’t read the XML file easily.
-That is why it needs to be extracted into another format.
-Furthermore, the XML file is mainly used for storing and transporting data.
-It is similar to the HTML format, but the tags are not predefined.
+XML stands for Extensible Markup Language.
+The XML file is mainly used for storing and transporting data that various applications use.

-However, you can easily open the XML file with a text editor if it contains text data and make the necessary changes.
-On the other hand, if it contains both text and numerical data, then you can extract the XML file to Excel and read it easily.
+You can open an XML file with a text editor if it contains text data and make the necessary changes.
+You can extract the XML file to Excel if it contains tables.

 XML file to Convert it to Excel Table

-1. Using Data Tab to Convert XML to Excel Table
+Method 1 – Using the Data Tab to Convert an XML to an Excel Table

 Steps: